 In the not so distant past, we took a first look of the Sig Sauer Romeo 7 red dot optic.
-We have had this scope mounted to a test rifle for a few range sessions and we felt our readers needed to hear a more complete evaluation of the Romeo 7.
+We have had this scope mounted to a on of our favorite rifles for a few range sessions and we felt our readers needed to hear a more complete evaluation of the Romeo 7.

 This full-sized red dot has many features we liked immensely and some features we grew to dislike.
 There is a lot of technology and features that the Sig Sauer Electro-Optics Division tried to pack into this 30mm red dot, and on many levels, they succeeded, but on a few, they fell a little bit short.
 Let’s start with the positive things we noticed about the Sig Sauer Romeo 7 during our tests.